 The first book which I read about detective fiction was Julian Symons’ Bloody Murder.
 It was published in 1972 and I probably read it that year.
-By then I had read all of Agatha Christie’s published detective novels and Symons’ book was of great interest in contextualising her work within the history of detective fiction as a genre.
+By then I had read all of Agatha Christie’s published detective novels and Symons’ book was of great interest in contextualising her work within the history of crime fiction as a genre.

 In the years following Christie’s death in 1976, quite a lot of books were written about her before I decided to write my own book in 2005.
 By then, I had read a few of these and in my ‘top ten’ I would put: